MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 - <a href="https://docs.microsoft.com/viva/goals/use-ms-teams-integration">Use Viva Goals in MS Teams</a>
 - <a href="https://docs.microsoft.com/viva/goals/ms-teams-messaging-integration">Share OKR updates in chats</a>

-## Requirements
+## Prerequisites

-- You will be required to purchase Viva Goals licenses for your the users in your organization.
+- You will be required to purchase Viva Goals licenses for the users in your organization.
-- Sign in to your Viva Goals account and create an Organization.